Vitamin DCouncil

 - Ergocalciferol

 - Vitamin D2.
-A vitamin D‑like, patented drug that is not naturally present in the human body.
-It is derived from fungal and plant sources by activating ergosterol with ultraviolet light.
-It is only half as potent as cholecalciferol (real vitamin D) and may even block some of cholecalciferol's beneficial effects.
+A vitamin D-like, patented drug that is not naturally present in the human body.
+Ergocalciferol is derived from fungal and plant sources by activating ergosterol with ultraviolet light, is only half as potent as cholecalciferol (real vitamin D), and may even block some of cholecalciferol's beneficial effects.
 It is more toxic and is the cause of most of the reported cases of vitamin D toxicity.

 - Ergometer